-If Syracuse University is your first choice, consider applying for Early Decision (ED).
+If Syracuse University is your first choice, consider applying for Early Decision (ED or EDII).
 As an ED candidate, you agree to enroll at Syracuse University if admitted to your preferred college.
-You may apply to other colleges and universities through regular decision, with the understanding that you will withdraw these applications if admitted to Syracuse University.
-ED candidates are typically notified of their admission decision prior to January 1.
+You may apply to other colleges and universities through Regular Decision or Early Action, with the understanding that you will withdraw these applications if admitted to your preferred college at Syracuse University.
+ED candidates are typically notified of their admission decision prior to January.

 Why Early Decision?

 - Your application will stand out